Drama at The New School

 The purpose of The New School drama program is to encourage young people to play and create through cooperation and collaboration.
 Our classroom curriculum and productions on stage help students experience empathy, self-discovery, expression, communication, problem solving and confidence.

 We begin in Pre-K and Kindergarten by inviting the children to explore the world of “Farnahan’s Circus,” an original musical written by Andrea Romine and Betty Butcher, the original founders of The New School’s drama program back in 1972.
-Early Education music teacher Mr. Troy, along with assistance from drama faculty Ms. Jonny and Ms. Sam, introduce the songs, characters and ideas of “Farnahan’s Circus” throughout the school year.
+Early Education music teacher Mr. Troy introduces the songs, characters and ideas of “Farnahan’s Circus” throughout the fall semester.
 The wild cats, acrobats, super kids and clowns parade through the school to remind us of the work and play in progress.
-By the end of the year, the school is treated to circus acts on our stage.
-Performances will be at 10am and 6:30pm on Thursday, May 7th.
+Mr. Troy and drama director Ms. Jonny direct the show together on the big stage, and performances will be at 10am and 6:30pm on Thursday, February 3, 2022.

-Kindergarteners and first graders continue the long tradition of transforming our stage into a winter wonderland with “The Magical Forest.”
+First and second graders continue the long tradition of transforming our stage into a winter wonderland with “The Magical Forest.”
 Featuring Betty Butcher’s original music, the story of a blizzard almost preventing Santa from delivering toys comes to life year after year.
 Performances will be at 10am and 7:00pm on Thursday, December 9th.

 Middle & Upper School Drama with Jonny Schremmer

 Adolescents can find it difficult to express their emotions, and drama provides a great outlet for young people to explore a wide range of feelings including delight, anger and unhappiness.
 We hope to create a fun and safe space for our middle school students to collaborate with their peers, gain confidence in who they are, and develop empathy for others through games, exercises, writing and performance.
-Our fifth and sixth graders can choose the Drama elective (one class with Ms. Jonny and one class with Ms. Sam) where they explore basic acting techniques through drama games and beginning technical theatre skills.
-During the spring semester, middle school drama students will rehearse their show in class and perform for the public on Thursday, April 30th at 6:30.
+Fifth graders take a semester-long drama class and explore basic acting techniques through drama games, exercises and small performances.
+The 6th grade drama class meets in the spring and will do two one-act plays that will perform during Arts Month on Thursday, April 28th at 10:00am and 7:00pm.